Errors

 SizeError

-Raised at runtime if an operation or statement is applied to or between vectors and matrices with invalid or incompatible sizes.
-Read more about when a
+Raised at runtime if an operation or statement is applied to or between arrays with invalid or incompatible sizes.

-Raised at runtime if an expression used to index a vector or matrix is an
+Raised at runtime if an expression used to index an array is an

 integer

-, but is invalid for the vector/matrix size.MathError
+, but is invalid for the array size.MathError

 Raised at runtime if either zero to the power of N, where N is <= 0, or a division by zero is evaluated.